fidelisnwabisi/friendly_chat-fidelis/README.md

-# friendly_chat created by Fidelis Nwabisi
+# friendly_chat created by Fidelis Nwabisi. @fidelisnwabisi on all social media

 A new Flutter project.